manvillej/project1/README.md

 I based my app file structure off of his because I could easily turn it into an installable package by adding a setup.py.
 I used Flask-Migrate from his examples to help with database creation and modification.
 I made several mistakes when creating and modifying the database and it was extremely helpful in rolling back those mistakes.
 I also liked using the 'flask shell' feature to test the data model layer.

 ### Top Level Directory:

 /app/ - Most of the application

 /migrations/ - db migration files

 .gitignore

 README.md

-/config.py - holds the CONFIG object and site_config named tuple for branding /import.py - import py for loading zips.csv into location table /application.py - application
+/config.py - holds the CONFIG object and site_config namedtuple for branding

+/import.py - import py for loading zips.csv into location table

+/application.py - application

-/requirements.txt - I use my laptop and Anaconda. so this file is anaconda's output /zips.csv
+/requirements.txt - I use my laptop and Anaconda. so this file is anaconda's output

+/zips.csv

 ### /app/ Directory
 ./templates/ - where html is stored

-./static/ - where my scss and css is stored .//_/_init/_/_.py - defines the base importable stuff, app, some login properties, some db stuff ./routes.py - defines the routes in the application.
+./static/ - where my scss and css is stored

+./__init__.py - defines the base importable stuff, app, some login properties, some db stuff

+./routes.py - defines the routes in the application.
 It also has some utility functions that routes use.
 This isn't the most sustainable practice and in the future, I think I would have another directory with a file for each route and its utility functions that gets imported into routes.py

 ./forms.py - WTForms are defined here

-./models.py - DB models are defined here ./siteConfig.py - SiteConfig named tuple is defined here for import.
+./models.py - DB models are defined here

+./siteConfig.py - SiteConfig named tuple is defined here for import.